 Stop Strategic Planning – Start Managing Risks

 How right they were.
-Nonprofits now face unprecedented uncertainty.
-The economy is in free-fall, social distancing and other protective steps have unhinged many nonprofit business models, and one may reasonably wonder whether and when the sector will settle in some new “normal.”
+Nonprofits now face unprecedented uncertainty, and one may reasonably wonder whether and when the sector will settle in some new “normal.”

 Should you engage in strategic planning right now?
 No – definitely not.
 Conserve resources so you can respond with agility in the face of uncertainty.
 You have no sound basis for deciding what you will achieve five years from now.
 If you think you do, you’re kidding yourself.
 Stop wasting money.